Jason Voorhees: Cultural impact

 Jason has been referenced or parodied in other films.
 The 1988 British film Unmasked Part 25, whose title lampoons the high number of installments in slasher film series like Friday the 13th, features a hockey mask-wearing serial killer named Jackson who grows tired of his routine murder sprees and develops a romance with a young woman.
 In the 1996 film Scream, directed by Elm Street creator Wes Craven, actress Drew Barrymore's character is being stalked by a killer who calls her on her home phone.
-In order to survive, she must answer the man's trivia questions.
+To survive, she must answer the man's trivia questions.
 One question is "name the killer in Friday the 13th."
 She incorrectly guesses Jason, who did not become the killer for the film series until Part 2.
 Writer Kevin Williamson claimed his inspiration for this scene came when he asked this question in a bar while a group was playing a movie trivia quiz game.
 He received a free drink, because nobody got the answer right.
 In another Wes Craven film, Cursed, a wax sculpture of Jason, from Jason Goes to Hell, can be seen in a wax museum.
 In 2014, Jason made a cameo appearance in the RadioShack Super Bowl XLVIII commercial "The '80s Called".